Skip to main content

 For sensitive information that contains line breaks, such as SSL/TLS certificates, private keys, or configuration files, you can combine the multi-line text format with encryption.

-Multi-line secret inputs are encrypted using the same AES-256-GCM algorithm as single-line secrets, but they provide a larger text area for input.
-You can decrypt them using the same methods shown in the Handling the Payload section.
+Multi-line secret inputs provide a larger text area for input and support both encryption methods.
+You can decrypt them using the same methods shown in the handling the payload section.

 This is particularly useful when you need to send certificates to your backend workflows.
 For example, when configuring SSL certificates for cloud resources or setting up authentication with certificate-based credentials.